Manufacturing Grocers' Employees' Federation of Australia: Industrial disputes

 The Manufacturing Grocers' Union underwent several bitter industrial disputes during its history, including a number of strikes.
 The first major strike the union was involved in was in April 1916, when the M.G.U., along with a number of other unions, participated in a sympathy strike with the Storemen and Packers' Union over the dismissal of several men at a Parsons' Brothers factory in Melbourne.
 The strike lasted for several months and led to shortages of several products in Victoria, due to blockade of goods by the employers.
 The strike eventually collapsed in June 1916, with all strikers returning to work.

 The Manufacturing Grocers' Union held another major strike in 1948 at the match factories of Bryant and May, in Richmond, Melbourne, over an increase in the required daily output of matches.
 The dispute was resolved when all parties agreed to allow the Commonwealth Statistician determine a fair daily output per worker.

 Demarcation disputes

 The Manufacturing Grocers' Union made efforts to establish a branch of the union in New South Wales, the most populous state of Australia, but this attempt was thwarted by the Australian Workers' Union, who represented the relevant workers at the time.

+Notable members

+Two members of the union were long-serving members of the Senate, elected on the Australian Labor Party ticket in South Australia – Theo Nicholls (1944–1968) and Arnold Drury (1959–1975).